gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

+## Support for Java 13

+Gradle now supports running with Java 13.

 ## Debug support for forked Java processes

 Gradle has now a new DSL element to configure debugging for Java processes.